SConaway/Alexa-MyQGarage/README.md

-# Alexa-MyQGarage
+# Alexa-MyQLight
-Using the Alexa Skills Kit to control your Chamberlain MyQ garage door.
+Using the Alexa Skills Kit to control your Chamberlain MyQ Light.

 ## Description
-By using the Alexa Skills Kit and AWS Lambda, you can control your Chamberlain MyQ garage door through your Amazon Echo.
+By using the Alexa Skills Kit and AWS Lambda, you can control your Chamberlain MyQ light through your Amazon Echo.
 This code adapts [David Pfeffer's](https://github.com/pfeffed) unofficial [Chamberlain Liftmaster API](http://docs.unofficialliftmastermyq.apiary.io/) to a Python-based app you can use inside of AWS Lambda.

 ## Usage
 1. Create an Alexa Skills Kit (ASK) app, using the intent schema, custom slot values, and sample utterances in this repo.
-Choose an invocation name like `my garage door`.
+Choose an invocation name like `light`.
-2. Replace `<MYQ_LOGIN_USERNAME>` and `<MYQ_LOGIN_PASSWORD>` in `main.py` with the username and password you created at Chamberlain, and substitute `amzn1.echo-sdk-ams.app.<your-alexa-skills-id>` with the ID of the ASK skill you created.
-The `APP_ID` should remain the same, it is Chamberlain specific and not specific to your MyQ account.
-3. Create a zip file for Lambda with the following command  (you'll need it later in step 6):

-        zip -r lambda-upload.zip main.py myq.py requests requests-2.9.1.dist-info
+3. Use the pre-provided .zip or create your own zip file for Lambda with the following command  (you'll need it later in step 6): zip -r lambda-upload.zip main.py myq.py requests requests-2.9.1.dist-info

 4. Create a new [AWS Lambda](https://console.aws.amazon.com/lambda/home?region=us-east-1) function in the _us-east-1_ region.
 At "Select a Blueprint," press the "Next" button to skip.